 Content

 Spatial audio?
 Heard of it?
 Chances are good that you’ve stumbled across it before.
-Some know it from gaming, some from movies or VR.
+Some know it from gaming, some from movies or VR sound design.
 In fact, a reference to the topic is popping up from all directions right now – rightly so, in my opinion!

 Apple’s spatial audio has popularized the concept of spatial audio in consumer electronics, making it a household term.